-Buildings accessible to the general public

-Buildings accessible to the general public is intended to include buildings where members of the public can enter during normal opening hours and are allowed to access all parts of the building, other than those parts restricted to staff only.
+Buildings accessible to the general public Buildings accessible to the general public is intended to include buildings where members of the public can enter during normal opening hours and are allowed to access all parts of the building, other than those parts restricted to staff only.

-Protected routes of escape

-Protected routes of escape include: escape routes in a central core (clause 2.9.13), fire and smoke control in corridors (clause 2.9.16), flat roofs and access decks (clause 2.9.17), galleries with rooms enclosed below (clause 2.9.18), openings in floors (clause 2.9.19), places of special fire risk (clause 2.9.20), protected lobbies (clause 2.9.21), protected zones (see clause 2.9.22), rooms and toilets and washrooms in protected zones (clause 2.9.23), external escape stairs (clause 2.9.24), escape stairs in basements (clause 2.9.26) and auditoria (clause 2.9.27).
+- Protected routes of escape Protected routes of escape include: escape routes in a central core (clause 2.9.13), fire and smoke control in corridors (clause 2.9.16), flat roofs and access decks (clause 2.9.17), galleries with rooms enclosed below (clause 2.9.18), openings in floors (clause 2.9.19), places of special fire risk (clause 2.9.20), protected lobbies (clause 2.9.21), protected zones (see clause 2.9.22), rooms and toilets and washrooms in protected zones (clause 2.9.23), external escape stairs (clause 2.9.24), escape stairs in basements (clause 2.9.26) and auditoria (clause 2.9.27).
 This list is not exhaustive and is not intended to cover all parts of a building providing protected routes of escape.
-For example, compartment walls and compartment floors also protect routes of escape but are covered by the guidance to standard 2.1.
+For example, compartment walls and compartment floors also protect routes of escape but are covered by the guidance to standard 2.1. - External areas A roof, an external balcony, or an enclosed courtyard open to the external air, where the area is more than 8 m and to which there is access for a purpose other than maintenance, should be regarded as a room. - Circulation areas Circulation areas in non-domestic buildings include unprotected zones or areas in a rooms or spaces which provide access to an exit and may be permanently demarcated from any space intended for human occupation.